alankyshum/glean-mcp-server/README.md

 - **Parameters:**
   - `query` (required): Your research question or topic

+### Document Reader Tool ✨ **NEW in v1.7.0**
+- **Tool name:** `read_documents`
+- **Purpose:** Retrieve full document content by ID or URL
+- **Parameters:**
+  - `documentSpecs` (required): Array of document specifications
+    - Each spec can have either `id` (Glean document ID) or `url` (document URL)
+- **Supports:** Google Docs, Sheets, Slides, and other document types
+- **Features:** Full content extraction, metadata parsing, human-readable formatting

-The research tool uses Glean's AI chat functionality to provide comprehensive answers with citations, while the search tool returns raw search results for more targeted document discovery.
+The research tool uses Glean's AI chat functionality to provide comprehensive answers with citations, the search tool returns raw search results for targeted document discovery, and the document reader tool retrieves complete document content for detailed analysis.

 ## Configuration Options